Skip to content

 You can run the tool directly from the command line after building the project:

-dotnet run --project host/GridLab.PSSX.ModelGenerator -- [OPTIONS]
+dotnet run --project host/GridLab.GMSS.ModelGenerator -- [OPTIONS]

 Or, if you have a published executable:

-GridLab.PSSX.ModelGenerator.exe [OPTIONS]
+GridLab.GMSS.ModelGenerator.exe [OPTIONS]

 example